-In 1993, at the request of Our Lady Queen of the Americas Catholic Church, a handful of volunteers taught evening and Sunday classes to 200 Central American parishioners.
-With access to a single computer, classes focused on English as a second language, graduate equivalency degrees, and U.S. Citizenship.
-Job openings were posted on a bulletin board.
+In 1993-- at the request of Our Lady Queen of the Americas Catholic Church-- a handful of volunteers began teaching evening and Sunday classes to 200 parishioners from Central America.
+With access to just a single computer, the program focused on English as a Second Language (ESL), Graduate Equivalency Degrees (GED), and US Citizenship classes.
+Job openings were posted on a bulletin board in the hallway.

 From these humble beginnings, Washington English Center has expanded its English literacy education and workforce preparation programs to adult immigrants from across the greater Washington area.
 Today, students representing over 100 countries are supported by 350 volunteers each term.
 These committed, well-trained volunteers act as teachers, tutors, computer lab assistants, librarians, job coaches and mentors.

 WEC also offers community services and health fairs, career and higher education fairs, special-interest clubs, field trips, and social activities.
 These extracurriculars build a sense of community and contribute to our vision that all immigrants have access to the support they need to achieve their goals.

 As we celebrate the accomplishments of our students year after year, we do so with profound admiration for our founder, Pilar Laugel.

 Pilar provided the initial vision for Washington English Center (formerly known as Language ETC) and was the motivating force behind this thriving, community-based organization for many years.